 During this quarter, Habitat for Humanity experienced continual delays with the construction of the 8-unit single family subdivision that will provide homeownership opportunities to LH-25 household.
-To date, the project is approximately 92% complete.
-The project experienced some delays with approvals pertaining to infrastructure, namely, design of the water system; as a result, the construction of the project was completed in in a sequence that would best mitigate delays and foster continuity of construction and continuation of project completion.
-It was previously reported that Certificates of Occupancy (C of O) were estimated for mid-March/Early April; however, due to the delays the C of Os are not anticipated to be obtained until late-August.
-The homebuyers have been selected and pre-qualified by Habitat for Humanity and are currently undergoing the crossqualification process by the City's designee, Rosenow Specavek Group (RSG), to ensure the households meet income and affordability requirements.
+To date, the project is approximately nearing completion at approximately 90% completion.
+The project experienced additional delays with approvals pertaining to infrastructure, namely, design of the water system; as a result, the construction of the project was completed in in a sequence that would best mitigate delays and foster continuity of construction and continuation of project completion.
+In September, the City processed an amendment to the Affordable Housing